Boa Sub C - Offshore Support Vessel

 The Boa Sub C has a fuel oil capacity of around 2,800m³ and can carry 3,700m³ water ballast/drill water.
 It can also carry 1,300m³ of fresh water.

-The vessel can also carry tanks of lube oil (200m³), hydraulic oil (65m³) oily water (45m³), sewage (140m³), grey water (140m³), sludge ( 87m³) waste oil (75m³), drain ( 27mf³) and bilge (30m³).
+In addition, the vessel can carry tanks of lube oil (200m³), hydraulic oil (65m³) oily water (45m³), sewage (140m³), grey water (140m³), sludge ( 87m³) waste oil (75m³), drain ( 27mf³) and bilge (30m³).

-The Boa Deep C has two workclass remotely operated underwater vehicle (ROV) hangars on its port and starboard.
+The Boa Deep C has two work-class remotely operated underwater vehicle (ROV) hangars on its port and starboard.
 It uses two Oceaneering Millenium-designed ROVs rated at 3,000m water depth.
 The ROVs can be deployed in a typical wave height of 4.5m.

 Power is provided by two 2,420kW generator sets, two 1,820kW sets and a 910kW genset.
 There is also a pair of 4,800kW shaft generators, giving a total capacity of 18,992kW.